Token Based Authentication

 Header

-When making authenticated API calls, an Access Token must be provided using the Authorization header in the format below:
+When making authenticated API calls, generated Access Token must be provided using the Authorization header in the format below:

 The <access_token> varies depending on whether you're working with the Production or Sandbox environment.